 If there is debris from a natural disaster on your client's property, the method for removal will depend on the type and amount of waste on the property.
-In any case, advise the property owner to be careful in handling and disposing of the debris.
+In any case, the property owner must be careful in handling and disposing of the debris.
 Large debris may be removed by the municipality or the Army Corps of Engineers.
-For instance, following Irene, many towns took charge of removal of gravel, large and small stones, and trees that had piled up along riverbanks, including debris that had landed on private property along watercourses.
-Consult with the Town Manager or Clerk to find out if the municipality will be taking such action prior to paying for costly debris removal.
+For instance, following Irene, it is understood many municipalities took charge of removal of gravel, large and small stones, and trees that had piled up along riverbanks, including debris that had landed on private property along watercourses.
+Consult with the Municipal Manager or Clerk to find out if the municipality will be taking such action prior to paying for costly debris removal.10

-In the event of a disaster, the town may also provide dumpsters for the purpose of removing debris from private property.
-In the alternative, following Irene, some trash collection services donated dumpsters to help homeowners clear their properties.
-Contact the Town Manager or Clerk to find out if such options exist in your client's neighborhood.
+In the event of a disaster, the municipality may also provide dumpsters for the purpose of removing debris from private property.
+In the alternative, following Irene, and more recently the 2023 flooding in Vermont, some trash collection services provided dumpsters to help homeowners clear their properties.
+Contact the Municipal Manager or Clerk to find out if such options exist in your neighborhood.

-If all else fails, the homeowner will have to use the local landfill or waste station.
+If all else fails, the property owner will have to use the local landfill or waste station.
 Note, however, that the following cannot be disposed with other debris and trash: